 How can behavioral science help college students graduate?

 There are many reasons students leave college, but some of the most significant factors are psychological: students feel disengaged, confused or overwhelmed and have not yet developed the academic mindsets and behaviors for college success.
 We take the concept of the nudge—the idea that the right message at the right time can motivate people to make decisions that lead to success—and apply it to higher education.
-Our messages, based on rigorous interventions, help students to build a growth mindset, develop a sense of belonging in college and seek help when they need it.
+Our messages, grounded in behavioral economics and social psychology, help students to build a growth mindset, develop a sense of belonging in college, follow through on their academic goals, and seek help when they need it.
+Our model puts support right in the hands of students, nudging them over text message as they navigate the path to graduation.

 What are some examples of how you nudge students?